Mubelotix/lightGrep/README.md

 The java version runs 1899 iterations per second, while the Rust version runs 419639 iterations per second.
 Faster-Pest is 221 times faster than JavaCC, or 22097% faster.

+### Further improvements

+I could have used faster collections types like `hashbrown` and `smallvec` rather than those provided in the standard library.
+I guess the same could have been done in Java.

 ### Conclusion

 This example once again shows the superiority of Rust and its ecosystem.